hanabi/hanabi.github.io/misc/purple.md

 - Help moderate the chat.
 We expect all chatters to follow the rules posted in the `#rules-and-resources` channel.
   - For example, feel free to delete gore, porn, spam, and so forth.
 - Ask in the `#moderator-only` channel before doing things like creating new channels, and so forth.
 If you aren't sure, just ask.
+- Give players the green "H-Group - Some Experience" role once you have played a game with them and they have demonstrated that they have read and understood the beginner's guide.

 <br />